jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) as soon as reasonably practicable, in any other case.

 ### 74 Matters to be considered by territorial authority
-(1) A territorial authority shall prepare and change its district plan in accordance with its functions under section 31, the provisions of Part 2, a direction given under section 25A(2), its duty under section 32, and any regulations.
+(1) A territorial authority must prepare and change its district plan in accordance with— (a) its functions under section 31; and
+  (b) the provisions of Part 2; and
+  (c) a direction given under section 25A(2); and
+  (d) its obligation (if any) to prepare an evaluation report in accordance with section 32; and (e) its obligation to have particular regard to an evaluation report prepared in accordance with section 32; and (f) any regulations.
 (2) In addition to the requirements of section 75(3) and (4), when preparing or changing a district plan, a territorial authority shall have regard to—
   (a) any—
     (i) proposed regional policy statement; or